karolklimonczykk/Graph-algorithms/README.md

 Depth-first search is an algorithm for traversing or searching tree or graph data structures.
 The algorithm starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores as far as possible along each branch before backtracking.
 </p>
 <h3>DFS step-by-step</h3>
+ Example in a undirected graph with 5 vertices.
 <p align="center">
 <b>Step 1:</b> Initially stack and visited arrays are empty
 </p>